Calebbii/Calebbii/README.md

 # Hi there 👋
-🌱 Current project
-Learning Python and databases. 😎
-Understanding how to intergrate different programming languages.

 ## 🌱 Current project
 * Learning Python and databases. 😎
-*Understanding how to intergrate different programming languages.
+* Understanding how to intergrate different programming languages.
 #!/usr/bin/python
 # -*- coding: utf-8 -*-